LukePappa/myOS/text.md

 When probability alone fails to satisfy the scale of my fortune, it becomes reasonable to seek an alternative explanation.
 I must therefore posit that each stream perceives the world-branch in which it realizes full being—undifferentiated unity—through unconditional love.
 Moreover, only ideal world-branches exist in actuality.

 Branch-ownership could potentially be surmised through circumstantial evidence, which raises a contradiction for disenfranchised streams that could only be resolved by merging with the owner.
-Guaranteed, permanent salvation is what's at stake.
+Guaranteed, permanent salvation is what's at stake for those individuals.